SNP Assay Design and Validation MED5331

 ■ plan and execute effective laboratory protocols;

-■ with critical reference to the relevant literature, propose an experimental study based on their SNP assay.
+■ with critical reference to the relevant literature, generate a concise laboratory report.

 Minimum Requirement for Award of Credits